ionob/stimeserp-docs/Doc/en/accounts/basic/Chart of Accounts.md

         <li><strong>Step 2:</strong> Fill in the following fields:
         <ol>Name: Enter a name for your group, like "Project Expenses" or "Operational Costs."</ol>
         <ol>Parent: Select a parent account if this group falls under a larger category.</ol>
-        <ol>Note: The Level of the group is automatically set by the system based on where the group fits within the account structure.<ol>
+        <ol>Note: The Level of the group is automatically set by the system based on where the group fits within the account structure.</ol>
         <ol>Code: Give it a unique code for easy identification.</ol></li>
         <li><strong>Step 3:</strong>Click Save to create the group, or click Cancel if you change your mind.</li>
     </ul>